-Most teens who spend a lot of time in the hospital and away from school find that their friends call or write for a while, but that their lives just go in different directions.
+Most teens who spend a lot of time in the hospital and away from school or their community find that their friends call or write for a while, but that their lives just go in different directions.
 They feel lonely because they don’t have a chance to spend time with people their own age.

 The Streetlight Team Members (college students ages 18 – 25) offer daily companionship and a whole new group of friends.

 Like they are losing their identity

 They can forget who they were and what they did before they got sick and instead feel like the cancer kid, or they feel like their life has always been overshadowed by their illness, like the CFer or Sickle Cell Warrior!

 Streetlight members work with each young person to develop a collage – which is an artistic expression of how the teen/young adult sees him or herself.
-We call this collage a ShandsSpace.
-A ShandsSpace hangs on the hospital door of each of the young people served by the Streetlight Program as a reminder to the doctors, nurses and other hospital staff that these patients are much more than their diagnosis.
+We call this collage an AboutMe.
+An AboutMe hangs in the room of young people served by the Streetlight Program as a reminder to the doctors, nurses and other hospital staff that these patients are much more than their diagnosis.
 It serves as an opportunity for health care providers to see the parts of their non-medical identity and connect over interests

 Like life is moving in reverse